9 Hypothesis testing

 In hypothesis testing, rather than providing an estimate of the parameter we’re studying, we provide a probability that serves as evidence supporting or contradicting a specific hypothesis.
 The hypothesis usually involves whether a parameter is different from a predetermined value (often 0).

 Hypothesis testing is used when you can phrase your research question in terms of whether a parameter differs from this predetermined value.
-It’s applied in various fields, asking questions like: Does a medication extend the lives of cancer patients?
+It’s applied in various fields, asking questions such as: Does a medication extend the lives of cancer patients?
 Does an increase in gun sales correlate with more gun violence?
 Does class size affect test scores?

 The initial hypothesis that the parameter equals the predetermined value is called the “null hypothesis”.
 It’s popular because it allows us to focus on the data’s properties under this null scenario.
 Once data is collected, we estimate the parameter and calculate the p-value, which is the probability of the estimate being as extreme as observed if the null hypothesis is true.
-If the p-value is small, it indicates the null hypothesis is unlikely, offering evidence against it.
+If the p-value is small, it indicates the null hypothesis is unlikely, providing evidence against it.

 9.1 p-values